Henry Bellmon: United States Senate

 During his second term he was the ranking Republican on the Senate Budget Committee.
 He was a co-founder and co-chairman of the Committee for a Responsible Federal Budget.
-He chose not to run for re-election in 1980 and was succeeded by Republican Don Nickles.
+He chose not to run for re-election and was succeeded by Don Nickles a much more conservative Republican in 1980.

 Bellmon was appointed the interim director of the Oklahoma Department of Human Services by Governor George Nigh, a Democrat, in 1982.

 Return to governorship

 As the tenures of Bellmon and his party colleague Bartlett had been followed by four terms of Democratic rule, Oklahoma Republican leaders asked him in 1986, if he would consider running for governor again.
 Bellmon agreed to run, and he narrowly won the election in November with 431,762 votes (47.5%) over David Walters (405,295; 44.5%).
 He served from January 12, 1987, to January 14, 1991.
 During his second tenure as governor he chaired the Southern States Energy Board.

 During his second term, Bellmon worked with Democrats in the Oklahoma legislature to pass an educational reform package, House Bill 1017, over the opposition of most Republicans.
 Though the state constitution had been amended in 1966 to allow governors to succeed themselves, Bellmon chose not to seek reelection in 1990.
 He would have been eligible for a third term, since 8-year lifetime term limits were not enacted until 2010.
 The Republican candidate to replace him, Bill Price, promised to repeal HB 1017.
 However, Price was defeated by David Walters, whom Bellmon had defeated four years earlier.